Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 We have established several strategies to further limit the operator's capacity for harmful actions:
 1. Technical Trust: EigenLayer operators can utilize an anti-slasher within a Trusted Execution Environment (TEE) to verify its response to any validation task.
 The operator then sends the associated TEE certificate with its response for the task, confirming that the anti-slasher was utilized.
 Another technical solution to address the principal-agent problem is to structure the EigenLayer operator with decentralized DVT nodes.
-2. Economic Trust: Similar to RockePool, a specific LRT protocol might require operators to stake proportionally to the delegation they receive.
+2. Economic Trust: Similar to RocketPool, a specific LRT protocol might require operators to stake proportionally to the delegation they receive.
 This approach assumes a certain amount that can be slashed and a probability for that occurrence.
 By encouraging the operator nodes to behave correctly, the principal-agent problem can be mitigated.
 3. Social Trust: A staker always has the option to self-delegate and operate the nodes for AVSs or delegate it to a trusted operator.
 In this scenario, the staker trusts the operator to perform only the stipulated operations and not engage in any malicious activities.
 This practice is common in the real world, where service providers like AWS offer services.